KenKundert/quantiphy/README.rst

 ----------

-The *Quantity* class is used to create a quantity (an object with both a value and units).
-It takes one or two arguments.
+The *Quantity* class is used to create a quantity (an object with both a value and units). *QuantiPhy* also allows a name and description to be associated with the quantity.
+Normally, creating a quantity takes one or two arguments.
 The first is taken to be the value, and the second, if given, is taken to be the model, which is a source of default values.
 More on this in a bit, but for the time being you can assume the model is a string that contains the units for the quantity.
 The value may be given as a float or as a string.
 The string may be in floating point notation, in scientific notation, or with SI scale factors and may include the units.
 In addition, you may give a name and description.
 For example, any of the following ways can be used to specify 1ns:

 .. code-block:: python